A quantum hamiltonian simulation benchmark

 \textbf{Circuit fidelity and system linear cross-entropy score (sXES)}\\

 The quality of a noisy implementation of a quantum circuit is often characterized by the circuit fidelity.
-Loosely speaking, the output quantum state of a noisy circuit can be characterized as a convex combination of the correct result and the result obtained under noise, i.e., $\text{``output''} = \alpha \times \text{``correct result''} + (1-\alpha) \times \text{``noise''}$, where $0\le \alpha\le 1$ is the circuit fidelity.
-Let $p(U_A,x)$ be the noiseless bit-string probability of measuring the mQSVT circuit with outcome $0$ in the ancilla qubit and an $n$-bit binary string $x$ in the $n$ system qubits.
-Let $p_\expl(U_A, x)$ be the corresponding experimental bit-string probability, which can be estimated from the frequency of occurrence of the bit-string $0x$ in the measurement outcomes.
-Under the assumption that the noise model is a fully depolarized channel~\cite{AruteAryaBabbushEtAl2019}, i.e., the noise completely randomizes the computation, we have
+Loosely speaking, the output quantum state of a noisy circuit can be characterized as a convex combination of the correct result and the result obtained under noise, i.e., $\text{`output'} = \alpha \times \text{`correct result'} + (1-\alpha) \times \text{`noise'}$, where $0\le \alpha\le 1$ is the circuit fidelity.
+Let $p(U_A,x)$ be the noiseless bitstring probability of measuring the mQSVT circuit with outcome $0$ in the ancilla qubit and an $n$-bit binary string $x$ in the $n$ system qubits.
+Let $p_\expl(U_A, x)$ be the corresponding experimental bitstring probability, which can be estimated from the frequency of occurrence of the bitstring $0x$ in the measurement outcomes.
+Since the random circuit $U_A$ is approximately drawn from the Haar measure, we make analogous assumptions to those in~\cite{BoixoIsakovSmelyanskiyEtAl2018,AruteAryaBabbushEtAl2019}, and assume the following global depolarized error model: